clubstudio/kickoff/readme.md

     `_base.scss` - None layout, theme specific style go here.

+  * **/config**

     `_config.scss` - Define any SASS variables for use throughout the project in this file.

-    `_getup.scss` - A single point for pulling in Club Getup files.

-  * **/partials**
+  * **/components**

-    Styles for individual site elements that are used to build up pages live here.
+    Styles for individual site elements that are used to build up pages should be placed here.

-  * **/shared**
+  * **/helpers**

     Mixins and functions should be placed here.
 By default blank `_mixins.scss` and `_funcions.scss` files are included for convenience.

   * **/vendor**

+      `_getup.scss` - A single point for pulling in Club Getup files.

     This would generally contain any vendor styles that need to manually be included, because they're not available via Bower.

-  * **project-name.scss**
+  * **main.scss**

     The project's core stylesheet.
-Each of the files from the subfolders should be included within this file.
+Each file from the subfolders should be included within this file.
+Placing CSS in this file is not recommended.

 ## Public

-The webroot of the application.
-A sample `.htaccess` is included for Apache server setups, which will route all requests through index.php.
+The web root of the application.

 A sample `robots.txt` file is also included for convenience.